Sranjan0208/Study-Buddy/README.md

 - Additional Tools and Libraries:
   - Axios: HTTP client for making API requests from the client to the server.
-  - Bootstrap or Material-UI: CSS frameworks for styling and enhancing the user interface.
+  - Tailwind: CSS frameworks for styling and enhancing the user interface.
   - JWT (JSON Web Tokens): Token-based authentication for securing user sessions.

 ## Getting Started

 To run the Study Buddy Matching App locally, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/Sranjan0208/Study-Buddy.git`
-2. Navigate to the project directory: `cd study-buddy-app`
+2. Navigate to the project directory: `cd study-buddy`
 3. Install the dependencies:
    - Server: `cd server` then `npm install`
    - Client: `cd client` then `npm install`
 4. Set up environment variables:
    - Create a `.env` file in the `server` directory and add necessary environment variables (database connection string, JWT secret, etc.).
 5. Start the development servers:
-   - Server: In the `server` directory, run `npm start` to start the Express.js server.
+   - Server: In the `server` directory, run `nodemon server.js` to start the Express.js server.
-   - Client: In the `client` directory, run `npm start` to start the React development server.
+   - Client: In the `client` directory, run `npm run dev` to start the React development server.
-6. Open your web browser and access the app at `http://localhost:3000`.
+6. Open your web browser and access the app at `http://localhost:5173`.

 ## Contributing